labhc-malice/labhc-malice.github.io/_projects/PIMALEA.md

 assume that they have access to a large enough amount of empirical data and/or they know the underlying physics allowing the generation of simulated examples.
-The ambitious goal of this project PIMALEA is to achieve scientific breakthroughs in the domain of self-organization of matter whose specificities constitute important pitfalls for a direct use ofmachine learning."
+The ambitious goal of this project PIMALEA is to achieve scientific breakthroughs in the domain of self-organization of matter whose specificities constitute important pitfalls for a direct use of machine learning."